13 Steps High School Students Can Follow to Prepare for Careers in STEM

 12. Find a Mentor

-In a study circulated as a working paper through Brow University’s Annenberg Institute for School Reform, the authors found that through mentorship, students were 10 to 25 percentage points more like to attend college and estimated that the average annual earnings of students may increase between 6% and 17.9%.
+In a study circulated as a working paper through Brow University’s Annenberg Institute for School Reform, the authors found that through mentorship, students were 10 to 25 percentage points more like to attend college and estimated that the average annual earnings of students might increase between 6% and 17.9%.

 13. Develop Leadership Skills

 There are numerous ways for students to develop their leadership skills.
 A student can take on a leadership role in a club at their school.
-A student can really develop their soft skills by starting a new club that does exist or by reviving a dormant club.
+A student can develop their soft skills by starting a new club that does exist or by reviving a dormant club.
 A student could also become a team lead on their robotics, quiz bowl, and olympiad teams.
 Leadership opportunities don’t even have to be related to STEM.
 For example, a student can also develop their leadership through sports by leading their team or a group of teammates.

 Additional STEM Educational Resources